civboot/civboot/blog/0012-dev-libraries-and-software.md

 > Note: Web-gate will not probably never run on the Civboot software stack (it will be
 > Linux-only) but acts as a "gateway" for transitioning from Civboot to
 > non-Civboot software.

+I'm not sure the size of the Ele extension here, I can imagine this being a few thousand lines of code.
+The web-frontend should use a lua framework (since it's not strictly civboot software anyway) so shouldn't take up _too_ much LoC (it's also less important to me that it's minimal).